zakirullin/cognitive-load/README.md

 ## Conclusion
-We have enough intrinsic cognitive load in the work that we do already, why add more on top of that?
-We should be doing everything we can to reduce any cognitive load above and beyond what is intrinsic to the work we do.

-**If you are holding a lot of stuff in your head, think about future developers, yourself included.
+**If you are holding a lot of extraneous stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

 > **Note**
 > Be aware that as an author you don't experience high cognitive load because you have developed a mental model of the project over time.
 Others, however, do not have this mental model and would need to invest time in building it.